Tetelu/merlin-dashboard/README.md

 );
 ```

-Before adding create socat unix socket with the commented command
+Before adding new instances, create socat unix socket with the commented command